 Pack the Paperwork/Uniform/Necessities

 Need entry forms?
 Be sure to pack these well before you head out.
 There’s nothing worse than reaching your fencing tournament and realizing that your paperwork is sitting at home on the table.
 Likewise for any uniforms, shoes, or badges your child must wear while competing.
-The best way to sort this out is to have a small trunk or suitcase available at home; keep tournament info tucked inside it at all times wp themes and you’ll always be ready to go.
+The best way to sort this out is to have a small trunk or suitcase available at home; keep tournament info tucked inside it at all times and you’ll always be ready to go.

 Make Travel Time Stress-Free